 If you’re thinking about homeschooling but are on the fence about how you’ll manage it all, I offer some tips for easing into this lifestyle.

-3 Steps to Preparing for/Testing out the Homeschool Option
+3 Steps to Prepare for and Test out the Homeschool Option

 As parents, we home educate from the birth of our child.
-Take it one step further by planning some formal activities to get your feet wet in the academics.
-One year before we officially began homeschooling, I worked on one school-like activity 2 to 3 times per week at my son’s level.
-This allowed me to get to know his needs a little more closely, but it also helped me structure the plans and prep time the following year.
+Take it one step further by planning some activities to get your feet wet in academics.
+One year before we officially began homeschooling, I worked on one school-like activity 2 to 3 times per week.
+This allowed me to get to know his needs a little more closely, but it also helped me make decisions for the following year.

 Test out homeschooling by planning for some activities during your regular family time.

-3- Visualize your day.
-I often talk about how seemingly-simple visualizations can be catalysts for a huge change.
-When I thought about homeschooling long before we started, I had no concept of how things would pan out with all of my son’s needs.
+3. Visualize your day.
+I often talk about how seemingly simple visualizations can be catalysts for huge change.
+When I thought about homeschooling long before we started, I had no concept of how things would pan out.
 I sat and visualized our entire day–from sunrise to sunset.
 While there were some gaps, it was in finding solutions that I knew home education was right for us.
 Today, the solutions to those gaps are what help our days run [somewhat] smoothly.